alex-voodoo/audax-tracker/README.md

-# Audax Tracker Bot
+# Audax Tracker Telegram Bot

 This is a Telegram bot for tracking audax bicycle rides.

 Audax is a [non-competitive cycling sport](https://en.wikipedia.org/wiki/Audax_(cycling)) where participants need to complete the route, checking in at controls within certain time constraints.

 This bot helps "spectators" to track progress of their favourite participants during an event.
-The bot uses an external data source to get data when participants check in at controls, and forwards notifications to its subscribers.
+The bot does not maintain its own database of participants and controls, it feeds that data from an external data source, and then sends notifications to the subscribers.

 ## Setup

+### Prerequisites

+You need the data source that would provide data by means of an API (see "Remote endpoint protocol" section below).

+This project is tested with Python version 3.11.
+Other versions may work too but that is not tested.

+You will need administrator privileges if you plan to install the bot as a Linux system service.

+### Installation step-by-step

 Clone this repository.
-Create a virtual Python environment with Python version 3.11.
-(Other versions may work too but that is not tested.)
-Install `requirements.txt` in the virtual environment.
+Create a virtual Python environment with Python version 3.11 and install `requirements.txt` in that virtual environment.

 Follow the [official documentation](https://core.telegram.org/bots#how-do-i-create-a-bot) to register your bot with BotFather.

-Now you need to configure your instance of the bot.
+Configure your instance of the bot.
 Follow these steps to complete this process:
 1. Open the command terminal and activate the virtual environment that you created above
-2. Run `python setup.py` and provide the essential configuration parameters: API token of your bot and the URL of your data endpoint when requested.
+2. Run `python setup.py` and provide the essential configuration parameters: the API token of your bot, the URL of your data endpoint when requested, and the authentication token that the endpoint would recognise when the bot queries it.
 The script will render `src/settings.yaml` that is necessary for the bot to run.
 3. Run `python src/bot.py`.
 The command should start the bot and run indefinitely.
 Find the bot in your Telegram client and talk to it in private.
 Initiate the conversation by clicking the Start button in the direct message chat.
 The bot will respond with a welcome message, and in the terminal where it is running you will see a log message: _Welcoming user {username} (chat ID {chat_id}), is this the admin?_ where `username` should be your Telegram username.
 Copy the chat ID, open `src/settings.yaml` and paste that number as the new value of the `DEVELOPER_CHAT_ID` parameter.
 4. Stop the bot by pressing `Ctrl+C` in the terminal, then start it again and send the `/start` command to the bot from your Telegram client.
 This time you should see another log message in the terminal where the bot is running: _Welcoming the admin user {username} (chat ID {chat_id})_, and also the bot should show the administrator's menu in response to the `/admin` command.